dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

 API Gateway can have other responsibilities such as _authentication_, _monitoring_, _load balancing_, _caching_, _request shaping and management_, and _static response handling_.

-## API Gateway In practice
+## API Gateway in Practice

-Let's move from the theory to the practice and see how to configure an API Gateway to serve our needs.
+Let's move from theory to practice and see how to configure an API Gateway to serve our needs.

-Let's suppose we have a customer and an order microservices listening `http://customers` and `http://orders`.
-Using [Docker][9] or [Kubernetes][10] achieving such scenario should be fairly easy.
+Let's suppose that we have `Customer` and `Order` microservices listening to `http://customers` and `http://orders` respectively.
+Using [Docker](https://docker.com) or [Kubernetes](https://kubernetes.io) achieving such scenario should be fairly easy.

-We will configure an instance of a Gateway that will sit on the edge of our system.
-It will serve as a router for our microservices but we'll also move some shared logic from the microservices to it so the application can focus on the business logic.
-The gateway will throttle all the requests based on client's IP address and make sure that all the requests will be an authenticated based on a **JWT** that _Auth0_ is going to provide — being our **system of record** for our users.
+We will configure an instance of an API Gateway that will sit on the edge of our system.
+This gateway will serve as a router for our microservices, but we'll also move some shared logic from the microservices to it.
+This will enable our applications to focus on the business logic.

+This gateway will also throttle all the requests based on clients' IP addresses and make sure that all the requests are authenticated based on a **JWT** that _Auth0_ is going to provide.
+[Auth0e will work as our **system of record** for our users](https://auth0.com/blog/360-view-of-customer-by-managing-identity/).

-There are multiple API Gateways on the market: some are offered by big software companies as a managed hosted solution;
-there are open source products as well and you can technically write your own too.
+There are multiple API Gateways on the market.
+Some of them are offered by big software companies as a managed hosted solution and others are open source products.
+Of course, you can technically write your own solution too, but why reinvent the wheel?
+Instead, let's take advantage of [Express-Gateway](https://express-gateway.io).

-For this purpose, we're going to employ [Express-Gateway][3].

 ## Meet Express-Gateway